muratk5n/thirdwave/en/README.md

 Effin B12.. its tough to replicate regular diet through vegan.
-Non-vegans get many ingredients in one shot, all aminos and B12 from one real burger.
+Non-vegans get many ingredients in one shot, all aminos and B12 from one burger.
 Even iron!
 Hard to replicate that.

 ---